tmehta12/LIFE748-Git-workshop/GitSETUP.md

 ### Git Installation on Windows

-If your computer runs Windows, please follow the instructions provided by Cloud-SPAN for [installing git for Windows](https://cloud-span.github.io/00genomics/setup).
+If your computer runs Windows, please follow the instructions provided by Cloud-SPAN for [installing git on Windows](https://cloud-span.github.io/00genomics/setup).

 **NB**: You can now access a terminal using the "Git Bash" icon.